 International opportunities for LUSEM students

 Lund is just the starting point.
 As a student at LUSEM, you have plenty of opportunities to go abroad during your studies.
-Take the chance to immerse yourself in a different culture, boost your employability and expand your international network.
+Take the chance to gain international experience by spending a summer, or a whole semester, at one of LUSEM's partner universities.

 Going on an exchange means spending a semester abroad at one of LUSEM's partner universities.
 The academic credits you have earned may be transferred based on programme-specific requirements, and may be included in your degree.